acarteas-test/2019-fall-cs112/README.md

 This is a [link to google](http://google.com).

-In VS-Code, press ctrl+shift+v to preview
+In VS-Code, press ctrl+shift+v to preview.

+In VS-Code to go to light theme, push CTRL+K, then CTRL+T